What Is a Closed Mortgage?

 What Can You Afford (Pre-qualification)

-The lending institution is going to evaluate your financial situation to determine what you can comfortably afford without financial strain.
-An estimate of your buying power that includes stress testing to ensure you can handle potential financial changes should they arise.
+The lending institution will evaluate your financial situation to determine what you can comfortably afford without financial strain.
+This estimate of your buying power includes stress testing to ensure you can handle potential financial changes should they arise.

-The lender is going to take a closer look at your financial history and credit score to determine exactly how much they are able to lend you.
+The lender takes a closer look at your financial history and credit score to determine exactly how much they are able to lend you.
 This process not only specifies the loan amount you are eligible for but also may outline the interest rates you might face.
-Learn more about this on our Pre-Approved Mortgage Application page.
+Learn more on the Pre-Approved Mortgage Application page.

 These are crucial steps in establishing a clear budget, ensuring you focus on homes that are financially feasible.